Anthropology of Economy list of active members 2021

 Thematic interests: Infrastructures, crisis, transnational trade and global inequality, formal institutions and state bureaucrats, memory, authoritarianism.

-Thematic interests: economic anthropology, political economy, provisioning, austerity, political anthropology
+Thematic interests: economic anthropology, social reproduction, provisioning, austerity, kinship

 Profile: I received a doctoral degree in social anthropology from Ecole des Hautes Etudes en Sciences Sociales in Paris.
 Between 2006 and 2012 I was a research fellow at the Max Planck institute for Social Anthropology, Halle.
 My main research interests are in the area of economic anthropology and the anthropology of religion.
 My current project centers on the coexistence of majority Orthodox Christianity and minority Islam in Bulgaria and Russia within the frame of work relations.
 I have conducted extensive fieldwork in Estonia, north-western Russia and Bulgaria.